juaneschutte/DataScienceSpCourseNotes/README.md

-# Data Science Specialization Course Notes
+# Data Science Specialization Course Notessssss

 I have compiled notes for all 9 courses of the Johns Hopkins Unversity/Coursera Data Science Specialization.
 The notes are all written in **R Markdown** format and cover all concepts convered in class, as well as additional examples I have compiled from lecture, my own exploration, _StackOverflow_, and _Khan Academy_.
 These documents are intended to be comprehensive sources of reference for future use and they have served me wonderfully in completing the assignments for each course.
 So I hope you will find them helpful as well.